webplatformco/project-image-animation/image-animation-property/README.md

 * **running**:
     the image animation plays,
     without synchronization with any other instance of the same image on the page.
-* **controlled**:
-	* on decorative images: same as **paused**
-	* on content images:
-        initially, the image animation does not run and the first frame is displayed.

-        Additionally,
-        if the underlying image actually is an animatable one, the user agent provides some UI to allow the user to play and pause the animation, and also makes the element focusable,
-        so that the control may be interacted with.
-        The specific control is UA defined,
-        but must not change the dimensions of the image.
-        Authors should not expect more capabilities from this control than the ability to play and pause the animation.
-        If more is desired, consider using the `<video>` element instead.

 ### Sample Code Snippets
 Turn off all image animations on the page: